-Panic attacks can indicate a whole heap of other anxiety-related issues and are only really the tip of the iceberg.
-In our experience, if my husband experiences bad panic attacks, its means he is also experiencing near-constant anxiety.
-If your loved one is having panic attacks, it’s likely that they are living every day in fear.
+Panic attacks can indicate a heap of other anxiety-related issues and are only the tip of the iceberg.
+In our experience, if my husband experiences severe panic attacks, its means he is also experiencing near-constant anxiety.
+If your loved one has panic attacks, they are likely living in fear every day.
 Often, it is fear of fear itself and the fear of having another attack.

-As a couple who have lived with panic attacks, here are our top tips for helping a loved one to cope:
+As a couple who have lived with panic attacks, here are our top tips for helping a loved one cope:

 Often places are triggers.
 A big supermarket or a hospital, for example.
 When faced with these, have their back.
-Let them know discreetly if they are scared of others seeing.
+If they're scared of others seeing them, discreetly let them know you're there for them.
 Use words to reassure them and remind them the appointment won't take long.

 Try to distract them

 Talk about things that will help them take their mind off the situation.
 Ask them questions that take them to another place in their minds.
-Perhaps remind them of a holiday you took together or one that you are looking forward to taking.
+Perhaps remind them of a holiday you took together or one you are looking forward to going on.